 Reality is not absolute, it depends on the subject, and it exist thanks to the subject, as with no experience reality would not exist.
 Indeed idealist philosophers denies the existence of reality, which is considered as a reflection of the experience inside the subject.

 Reality, in any case, depends on each subject convictions, on the experiences: it is not absolute, it changes.
-Reality depends either on perception, which is different for everyone, indeed our eyes manipulate colors and the appearance of objects.
+Reality depends either on perception, which is different for everyone, indeed eyes manipulate colors and the appearance of objects.
 If reality is not absolute and varies then the border between reality and fiction, truth and not is vacuus.
-According to this statement the world has no sheer informations, indeed how can I tell that what I know is true?
+According to this statement the world has no sheer informations, indeed how can someone tell if something is true?

-But if existence has no meaning so the informations we get.
-I do not have univocal and indisputable informations because they are from our world of appearance.
-Being human we are pushed to know the truth, to a motivation, but our surrounding does not allow us to know absolute questions.
-It seems I lost informations, as I am not able to decipher them.
+But if existence has no meaning so the information that appear.
+There is no univocal and indisputable information because they come from the world of appearance.
+Humans are pushed to know the truth, to a motivation, but the surrounding does not allow to know absolute questions.
+It seems there is a loss of information, as no one is able to decipher them.